Deep Sea Divers Den – Aqua Quest Review

 ‘Turtle Bay’ has coral walls which drop away to the ocean floor below.
 Visibility here was around 30m and there were several, very large coral bommies.
 Highlights of dive there included seeing several large Batfish and schools of Trumpetfish.

-Getting out of the water at around 1.45pm there was still plenty of time to do some snorkelling, as Reef Quest was not due to depart until 3pm.
+Getting out of the water at around 1.45pm there was still plenty of time to do some snorkelling, as Aqua Quest was not due to depart until 3pm.
 If you wanted to do this, then guided snorkelling tours are included in the price.
 I took the time to wash my underwater camera in the freshwater tubs on the dive deck and soak up some sunshine upstairs.

-If you want, Reef Quest has a licensed bar on board and a range of alcoholic beverages and snacks (crisps and chocolates) are available for sale.
+If you want, Aqua Quest has a licensed bar on board and a range of alcoholic beverages and snacks (crisps and chocolates) are available for sale.
 This is in addition to the tour price.

-Reef Quest departed the Great Barrier Reef right on time, returning us all to Cairns at around 4.25pm.
+Aqua Quest departed the Great Barrier Reef right on time, returning us all to Cairns at around 4.25pm.
 On the way home, customers could review some of the underwater photographs that a photographer had taken throughout the day.
 These were available for purchase.